OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_emailnotifications.md

 ## 2. Customize Platform Notifications

-You can customize the List Export as CSV notifications.
+You can customize lists "Export as CSV" feature notifications.
-To do that, you can create a Text Template for the Subject and other to the Body.
+To do that, create a Text Template for the Subject and other to the Body.

 You will be receiving the Link (as _DownloadLink_) in the Text Template Data parameters.

-### How customize the Export CSV Notification subject?
+### How to customize the Export CSV Notification subject?

  1. Create a new Text Template using the name:  _ExportCsvSuccessEmailSubject_
  1. Change the Template with the desired text.
 Example: _OMNIA Platform - Your download is ready_

-### How customize the Export CSV Notification body?
+### How to customize the Export CSV Notification body?

  1. Create a new Text Template using the name:  _ExportCsvSuccessEmailBody_
  1. Change the Template with the desired text (HTML can be used).